Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Comparison of the ISM properties of the CMZ and the solar circle

-To retrieve total, atomic, molecular, ionized gas column densities as well as SFR surface densities, we first compute the profile of these properties as a function of Galactocentric radius for each snapshot (using a $30$~pc radial bin).
-The Solar Circle value for each snapshot is then taken by averaging these profiles over $7.5\,{\rm kp}c<R<8.5$~kpc.
-In the case of the CMZ, we take the maximum value of the profile within $R<0.5$~kpc instead.
+To retrieve total, atomic, molecular, ionized gas column densities and SFR surface densities, we first computed the profile of these properties as a function of galactocentric radius for each snapshot (using a $30$~pc radial bin).
+The solar circle value for each snapshot is then taken by averaging these profiles over $7.5\,{\rm kp}c<R<8.5$~kpc.
+In the case of the CMZ, we took the maximum value of the profile within $R<0.5$~kpc instead.
 This is to get a better estimate of the actual column density encountered in the CMZ ring, as its size varies slightly over the course of the simulation, and averaging over the entire $R<0.5$~kpc would arbitrarily dilute these values.

 Velocity dispersion and magnetic field intensities for each snapshot are obtained by computing the mass-weighted average of these values over each region.